 You have to bear in mind that just weeks before they used a system that was built by pen and supported by paper…I can’t even begin to tell you the changes they’ve seen as a result.
 I’ll try and list a few here below:

 - When agents and brokers found themselves face to face with a client they noted how impressed they’d be when presented with their account overview on a tablet or smartphone.
 Current policy(ies), holders and potential savings from new plans were all neatly laid out via this new sales management application.
 Not only that, but you come across as much more modern/professional by operating from a tablet which, rightly or wrongly, generates a lot more consumer confidence in your brand image.

 - Brokering different policies from various sources can be difficult to manage at the best of times, so by having real-time access to the constant cycle of change allowed agents to effectively match clients with tailor made plans.
-Cross-selling is so often an underutilized strategy by insurance companies and mobile CRM goes a long way in securing this extra revenue stream.
+Cross-selling is so often one of the most underutilized selling skills training objectives used by insurance companies and mobile CRM goes a long way in securing this extra revenue stream.

 - With a largely field-based team, time management was a big concern for this particular client.
 We realized that field sales agents and brokers were coming back into the office to update their area/territory manager and file the relevant paperwork.
 Welly by simply having a mobile CRM you eliminate this problem.
 Data can be entered when out the road while simultaneously giving management a real-time window into what’s going on.

 - The great thing about all this technology is that (in most cases) it’s completely integrated.
 That’s to say you can exit your mobile CRM or sales management tool and still make calls, send emails or access the ERP without having to later go back in and update this activity – it’s done automatically.
 Many of the field agents noted this as a huge upside and time saver with them no longer having to head back to the office to make sure this stuff was all accurate.